AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##OnBalanceVolume (OBV)
 ### Description
-The On Balance Volume Indicator shows the buy or sell pressure.
-The volume is cumulatively added for each day with a positive close, and subtracted for days with a close smaller than the open.
+This indicator displays the buy or sell pressure.
+For each day with a positive close, the volume is added cumulatively, and it is subtracted for days with a close that is smaller than the open.

 ### Interpretation
 Granville theorized that volume precedes price.
 OBV rises when volume on up days outpaces volume on down days.
 OBV falls when volume on down days is stronger.
 A rising OBV reflects positive volume pressure that can lead to higher prices.
 Conversely, falling OBV reflects negative volume pressure that can foreshadow lower prices.
 Granville noted in his research that OBV would often move before price.
 Expect prices to move higher if OBV is rising while prices are either flat or moving down.
 Expect prices to move lower if OBV is falling while prices are either flat or moving up.